 Again, ground blinds can be effective here, especially one with a low profile.
 If timber borders the area, treestands may be the best option.
 Situate a remote calling system at the base of the fence, operate it from the distant treestand or ground blind, and the worries of getting too close to the target area is alleviated.

 In addition to offering small food sources that attract predators, young fence lines can be used as primary and secondary travel routes.
 Primary travel routes are those predators travel along intentionally, on a regular basis, and are most easily identified by distinct trails paralleling the fence line.
 Predators choose to routinely travel along these routes due to consistently available food sources, and because of the cover offered.
 It doesn’t take much cover to hide a moving predator, and often a foot of tall grass will set their minds at ease.

 If there’s a lack of large food in the region, predators may be content patrolling such fence lines for rodents, birds and other bite-size prey for extended periods.
 Predators also travel along these fences because they offer just enough cover to safely reach major hunting grounds situated elsewhere.

 Fence lines that serve as secondary travel routes are most easily identified by their lack of cover.
 Here, predators are using the fence for nothing more than a direct line of travel that happens to link one key habitat to another.
 Such fence lines have no vegetation growing along them, thus attract little if any food.
-Who knows, perhaps the fence itself, is the predator's camouflage?

 One of my favorite times to hunt fence lines that transition into thick creek bottoms amongst farmland is immediately following a heavy rainfall, where creeks flood over their banks.
 Under such wet conditions, rodents are forced to higher ground.